51r/packer_ubuntu_aws/README.md

-# Instance in AWS using Packer
+# Ubuntu instance in AWS using Packer

 This repo includes template for Packer, that creates ubuntu instance in aws.
 ## How to use the template